Katie Rebecca Masten - Obituary

-Katie was always larger than life.
-When she walked into a room her presence demanded attention.
-She loved art – drawing, painting, music and comedy.
-One of her goals in life was to pursue stand-up comedy; she was extremely funny and loved hanging with friend and making them laugh.
-Katie was passionate about women’s rights and politics, and she had a beautiful singing voice.
-Katie worked as a waitress for many years and most recently as a housekeeper.
+Katie will be dearly missed by all those who lover her.
+We pray for our memories to sustain us until we can be reunited.
+Katie left her mark on this world and her legacy lives on within us.

-She is survived by her mom: Allison Corrette and her husband, James, of St. Johnsbury; her dad: Royce Masten of Danville, her step-mother: Shelley Masten of St. Johnsbury; her maternal grandmother: Alice Bean of Lyndonville; her step-grandfather: Bruce A Corrette of St. Johnsbury; 5 siblings: Brandy Masten and fiancé: Norman Church of Lyndon, Kerri-Lynn Barrett and husband, Logan James of Woodsville, N.H., Russell Corrette of St. Johnsbury, Dalton Masten of St. Johnsbury, Dakota Masten of Lunenburg; a special Aunt: Holly Hartwell of Lyndonville; and numerous more aunts, uncles, cousins, nieces and nephews.
+Katie is survived by her mother Allison Corrette and husband Jim Corrette; her father Royce Masten and partner Kimberly Dusseault; her siblings Brandy Masten and fiancé Norman Church, Russell Corrette, Kerri-Lynn Barrett and husband James Barrett, Dalton Masten, Dakota Masten, Robbie Ferry, Taylor Ferry, and Hannah Ferry; a special aunt Holly Hartwell and her “momma” Shannon Ferry.
+Katie had many beloved cousins but was especially close to Alannah Hartwell and Zach Bean who were more like siblings.

-Calling hours will be held from 6-8 p.m. on Friday, Aug.
-7, at the Guibord Funeral Home on the corner of Center and Main Streets in Lyndonville.
-A Graveside Service will take place at 10 a.m. on Saturday, Aug.
-8, at the Lyndon Center Cemetery.
+Calling hours will be held from 2 to 4 p.m. for close family and 6 to 8 p.m. for friends and extended family at the Guibord Funeral Home in Lyndonville, Vt.
+A graveside service will be held on Saturday at 10 a.m. at the Lyndon Center Cemetery.

 (0) comments